fedluc/qupled/README.md

   * `-i` or `--iter`  specifies the maximum number of iterations to employ in the iterative procedure used to compute the static structure factor.
 Default `-i 1000` or `--iter=1000`
   * `-l` or `--nl=128`  specifies the number of Matsubara frequencies.
 Default `-l 128` or `--nl=128`.
   * `-m` or `--mix=0.1` specifies the mixing parameter for iterative solution.
 Default `-m 0.1` or `--mix=0.1`.
   * `-o` or `--omp=1` specifies how many omp threads to use for the parts of the code that can be executed in parallel.
 For single core calculations, 16 threads is usually a reasonable choice.
+NOTE: this option is only used if the integrations are performed via Riemann sums.
 Default `-o 1` or `--omp=1`.
   * `-r` or `--rs=1.0`    specifies the  quantum coupling parameter.
 Default `-r 1.0` or `--rs=1.0`.
   * `-s` or `--sol=STLS`   specifies which approach should be employed to compute the static structure factor.
 Accepted options are `STLS` (classical STLS approach), `STLS-HNC` (classical STLS-HNC approach) and `STLS-IET` (classical STLS-IET approach).
 Default `-s STLS` or `--sol=STLS`.
   * `-t` or `--Theta=1.0` specifies the  quantum degeneracy parameter.
 Default `-t 1.0` or `--Theta=1.0`.